OpenArCloud/SpatialDDS-spec/SpatialDDS-1.3-full.md

 ## **3. Example Manifests**

 While SpatialDDS keeps its on-bus messages small and generic, richer details about services, maps, and experiences are provided out-of-band through manifests.
 A manifest is a lightweight JSON document referenced by a `manifest_uri` in a discovery announce.
+In v1.3 those manifest pointers are canonical `spatialdds://` URIs (e.g., `spatialdds://acme.services/sf/service/vps-main`) that resolve using the rules described in the introduction, guaranteeing stable identifiers even when manifests are hosted on rotating infrastructure.
 Manifests let providers describe capabilities, formats, coverage shapes, entry points, and assets without bloating the real-time data stream.
 The examples here show four common cases: a Visual Positioning Service (VPS) manifest that defines request/response topics and limits, a Mapping Service manifest that specifies tiling scheme and encodings, a Content/Experience manifest that lists anchors, tiles, and media for AR experiences, and an Anchors manifest that enumerates localization anchors with associated assets.
 Together they illustrate how manifests complement the DDS data plane by carrying descriptive metadata and policy.

+Example discovery announcements would therefore carry manifest URIs such as:

+* `spatial::disco::ServiceAnnounce.manifest_uri = spatialdds://acme.services/sf/service/vps-main`
+* `spatial::disco::ServiceAnnounce.manifest_uri = spatialdds://acme.services/sf/service/mapping-tiles`
+* `spatial::disco::ContentAnnounce.manifest_uri = spatialdds://acme.services/sf/content/market-stroll`

+Legacy HTTPS download links can still be advertised inside the manifest body, but the discovery announcements themselves now use the SpatialDDS URI scheme so clients have a consistent, scheme-agnostic handle to resolve.

 ### **A) VPS Manifest**